-ACCESSIBLE SERVICESArtsEmerson operates from the core belief that the arts are for everyone and offers the services described below.
-If you have questions about our Accessible Services or suggestions on how we can make our theaters more accessible, please send them to email@example.com or call us at 617.824.8400.
+ACCESSIBLE SERVICESWe operate from the core belief that the arts are for everyone and offer the services described below.
+For questions about our Accessible Services or suggestions on how we can make our theaters more accessible, please send them to email@example.com or call us at 617.824.8400.

-Audio description, or more precisely called a visual description, refers to an additional narration track intended primarily for blind and visually impaired consumers of visual media (including television and film, dance, opera, and visual art).
-It consists of a narrator talking through the presentation, describing what is happening on the screen or stage during the natural pauses in the audio, and sometimes during dialogue if deemed necessary.
+Audio Described performances are offered for select projects during the season.
+Audio Description refers to an additional narration track intended primarily for blind and visually impaired consumers of visual media (including television and film, dance, opera, and visual art).
+It consists of a narrator talking through the presentation, describing what is happening on the screen or stage.

-How to Book: Tickets for performances with Audio Description can be purchased through normal channels: at either box office, over the phone, or online.
-Audio description is broadcast through our listening devices (see above); you may pick one up upon arrival at the theatre on the day of the show.
+Tickets for performances with Audio Description can be purchased at the box office, over the phone, or online.
+Audio Description is broadcast through our listening devices (see above); you may pick one up upon arrival at the theater on the day of the show.

 Presented prior to certain audio described performances, tactile tours feature an in-depth discussion of a play’s visual elements with a member of each show’s creative team, a guided tour of the set and key prop and costume pieces, and an opportunity to meet the cast for an introduction to their characters and physical descriptions.

 Animals that are individually trained to do work or perform tasks for people with disabilities are welcome at all performances.
 If possible, please let us know at the time of booking so that we may ensure both you and your animal are seated comfortably.